conductor

 Since 2004, Järvi has served as artistic director of the Deutsche Kammerphilharmonie Bremen.
 He is also artistic adviser to the Estonian National Symphony Orchestra.

-From the beginning of his career, Järvi has been a leading advocate of music from his native country, such as that of Erkki-Sven Tüür, Eduard Tubin and Arvo Pärt.
-He has received numerous awards and distinctions for his services to music, including the Order of the White Star (2013) and the Order of Merit (2021) from the Republic of Estonia.
-Both Diapason and Gramophone named Järvi Artist of the Year and in September 2019 Opus Klassik named him Conductor of the Year.
+The conductor concludes each season with a week of performances and masterclasses at the Pärnu Music Festival in Estland, which he founded in 2011.
+Paavo Järvi received many prizes and awards, including the Order of the White Star (2013) en the Order of Merit (2021) from the Republic of Estonia.
+Both Diapason and Gramophone named Järvi Artist of the Year in 2017, and in September 2019 Opus Klassik named him Conductor of the Year.
 He won Grammy Awards for his recordings of works by Sibelius, Grieg and Tchaikovsky.

 Järvi gives frequent performances as a guest conductor with the Berlin and Vienna Philharmonic Orchestras, Staatskapelle Dresden, the Leipzig Gewandhausorchester and the New York Philharmonic Orchestra.
 He has been a regular guest with the Concertgebouw Orchestra since his debut in 2004.
 In November 2019 he conducted the orchestra in works by Beethoven, Brahms and Shostakovich in Amsterdam and on tour in Taiwan and Japan.
-In 2021 he returned for a live-streamed programme featuring works by Mozart and Schumann.
+In 2023 he conducted Prokfievs Fifth Symphony and Beethoven's Violin Concerto featuring Lisa Batiashvili.

 image: Kaupo Kikas